 Will Levis rallies Titans for 2 late TDs, 28-27 win over Dolphins

-Levis, a second-round draft pick making his sixth career start, took over from there.
-He led a nine-play, 75-yard drive that took 1:54, capping it with a 3-yard touchdown pass to DeAndre Hopkins and a 2-point conversion throw to Nick Westbrook-Ikhine.
+Levis, a second-round draft pick making his sixth career start, led a nine-play, 75-yard drive that took 1:54, capping it with a 3-yard touchdown pass to DeAndre Hopkins and a 2-point conversion throw to Nick Westbrook-Ikhine.

-The Titans got a stop and Levis quickly went to work, hitting Hopkins for 28 yards and Chigoziem Okonkwo for 16 yards to get into scoring position.
+The Titans got a stop and Levis hit Hopkins for 28 yards and Chigoziem Okonkwo for 16 yards to get into scoring position.
 Derrick Henry scored on a 3-yard rush and the extra point gave the Titans a one-point lead.

 Levis ripped off his helmet, screamed for joy and embraced coach Mike Vrabel on the sideline.